 More migrants rescued from Channel following crossing death

-A group was rescued in pitch-black conditions by the RNLI following a small boat incident .
+Two groups were rescued in pitch-black conditions by the RNLI following two small boat incidents.

-A boat of people, believed to be migrants, has been brought into Dover the day after a man died while trying to cross the English Channel
+Dozens of people, believed to be migrants, have been brought ashore on the Kent coast the day after a man died while trying to cross the English Channel

-Photos show a number of people, including at least one child, arriving at the port in the early hours of Saturday morning.
+Photos show two boats arriving, each carrying around 30 people including children, in the early hours of Saturday morning.

+One of the craft was brought in to Dover while the second group were brought ashore at Dungeness.

+The images showed some receiving medical treatment after being brought back onto land.

-The group was rescued in pitch-black conditions by the RNLI following a small boat incident in the Channel.
+The groups were rescued in pitch-black conditions by the RNLI following two small boat incidents in the Channel.

 On Friday, a Sudanese man in his 20s was found unconscious and pulled from the water after going overboard as he and others attempted to reach the UK, according to French authorities.